 The Krittika Nakshatra is the third in the Vedic zodiac and spans the last portion of Mesha (Aries) and the first portion of Vrishabha (Taurus).
 Its presiding deity is Agni, the fire-god, and its symbol is the razor or the flame that cuts.
 Its planetary lord in the Vimshottari sequence is the Sun, but the Mars-relationship runs through the deity itself: Krittika is the asterism that nursed the war-god, and the fire-energy of the Nakshatra carries the same purifying, cutting, discriminating quality that characterises Mangal's deeper register.

-A native with the Moon, the ascendant, or a strongly placed Mars in Krittika often carries a Kartikeya signature in their temperament.
-The classical descriptions of Krittika natives, the cutting quality of their judgement, the difficulty of being deceived by them, the protective fierceness they show toward what they have chosen to defend, are not separate traits added on top of the asterism's astronomy.
-They are the deity-pattern of Kartikeya himself, transmitted through the Nakshatra his mothers occupy.
+Someone with the Moon, the ascendant, or a strongly placed Mars in Krittika often carries a Kartikeya signature in temperament.
+The cutting quality of judgement, the difficulty of being deceived, and the protective fierceness shown toward what has been chosen for defence are not merely traits added on top of the asterism's astronomy.
+They are the deity-pattern of Kartikeya, transmitted through the Nakshatra his mothers occupy.

-The six faces of Skanda are sometimes read by classical commentators as the six functional aspects of the Mars-Krittika temperament: command, protection, discrimination, urgency, focus, and the readiness to act before reflection has had time to dilute the action.
-A chart-reader who notes Mars or Moon in Krittika, and then asks which of these six faces dominates in the native's life, is reading the placement at the level the tradition intends.
+For chart-reading, the six faces of Skanda offer a useful interpretive lens for the Mars-Krittika temperament: command, protection, discrimination, urgency, focus, and the readiness to act before reflection has had time to dilute the action.
+When a chart-reader notes Mars or Moon in Krittika and asks which of these six faces is most visible in the person's life, the placement becomes more precise than a generic Mars keyword list.

 The Six Mothers and the Number Six

 Kartikeya's iconography preserves the number six in several other forms.
 He is associated with the sixth day of the bright lunar fortnight (Shashthi), with the six-day Skanda Sashti vrata, and with six principal temples in the Tamil tradition known as the Arupadai Veedu.
-The Kumara Shashthi festival in Nepal and across the Himalayan tradition preserves the same numerical signature.
+The Sithi Nakha or Kumar Shashthi festival in Nepal preserves the same numerical signature.
 The six is not arbitrary: it is the number of mothers who nursed him, and it has become the number that the deity carries forward through ritual and astronomy alike.

 The repetition of six across the iconography is the kind of detail that early Western readers of Indian myth often dismissed as ornamental.
-The Vedic-astrology tradition treats it instead as a serious mnemonic.
-When the chart-reader encounters Mars in the sixth house (the house of struggle, illness, and disciplined service), the deity's number is doing its quiet work.
-The sixth house is one of Mars's strongest positions in classical Jyotish, and the reason is not arbitrary geometry.
-It is the house whose number matches the deity's own.
+The Vedic-astrology tradition can treat it instead as a serious mnemonic.
+When the chart-reader encounters Mars in the sixth house, the house of struggle, illness, competition, and disciplined service, the deity's number quietly helps the symbolism land.
+The house doctrine still stands on Jyotish principles; the number six simply gives the reader a mythic handle for why Mars can work strongly through conflict, service, and disciplined effort.

 The Trained Warrior: Vel, Vahana, and the Senapati